Top 12 Critical Care Nurse Skills to Put on Your Resume

 2. PALS (Pediatric Advanced Life Support)

-PALS (Pediatric Advanced Life Support) is a clinical protocol and training program designed for healthcare professionals, including Critical Care Nurses, to develop the skills necessary for the advanced resuscitation, stabilization, and transportation of critically ill or injured infants and children.
+PALS is a protocol and training framework for the advanced resuscitation, stabilization, and transport of critically ill or injured infants and children.
+It sharpens assessment, dosing, and team response in pediatric emergencies.

 Why It's Important